 I've moved since I registered -- can I still vote?

-Yes.
-If you missed the registration deadline (15 days prior to an upcoming election) you can complete a conditional voter registration application and vote at your county's election office or at your polling place on Election Day or at vote centers if your county provides them.
+If you missed the registration deadline (15 days prior to an upcoming election) you can complete a conditional voter registration application and vote at your county's election office or at your polling place on Election Day or at a vote center if your county provides them.
 See this page on conditional voter registration from the Secretary of State for more information.

-If you have moved within the same county more than fifteen days prior to an election and have not re-registered by the deadline, contact your county election office to get the location of your new polling place, or use the polling place look-up feature on that office's web site if available or on the Secretary of State's site.
-You will need to bring with you to the polling place two pieces of identification showing your name and new address (one piece is okay if it is your driver's license showing your new address), where you will then fill out a new voter registration form and cast what is called a "provisional ballot" (provisional ballots are set aside and not counted until voter eligibility can be confirmed by the election office and has verified the voter did not cast another ballot elsewhere in the state).
+If you have moved within the same county more than fifteen days prior to an election and have not re-registered by the deadline, contact your county election office to get the location of your new voting site, or use the look-up feature on that office's web site if available or on the Secretary of State's site.
+You will need to bring with you to the voting site two pieces of identification showing your name and new address (one piece is okay if it is your driver's license showing your new address), where you will then fill out a new voter registration form and cast what is called a "provisional ballot" (provisional ballots are counted once voter eligibility is confirmed by the election office and has verified the voter did not cast another ballot elsewhere in the state).

 Is my employer required to give me time off to vote?